• SearchSearch

 Hiking in Yosemite with Kids

-The park offers endless options; you have to be realistic.
-What you can do, enjoyably, really depends on the ages of your kids.
-Hiking with a 3-year-old can be backbreaking.
-Hiking with a 9-year-old can be exhilarating.
-Know your kids and their limits.
+The park offers a plethora of hiking options, but be realistic.
+What you can do enjoyably depends on the temperament and ages of your kids.
+Hiking with a 3-year-old can be backbreaking or invigorating.
+Hiking with a 9-year-old can be exhilarating or incredibly frustrating.
+Know your kids and acknowledge their and your limits.

-Lower Yosemite Falls is an easy, must-do hike with kids of all ages.
-The one-mile loop is a short walk with a huge payoff – fabulous views of Upper and Lower Yosemite Falls.
-It was scorching hot when I did this hike with my girls last summer.
-The base of the falls just might be the best pool ever.
-Be sure your kids are wearing good walking shoes that are OK to get wet.
+Lower Yosemite Falls is an easy, must-do paved hike with kids of all ages.
+(It’s even more convenient if you’re staying at Yosemite Valley Lodge.)
+The one-mile loop is a short walk with a huge payoff: fabulous views of Upper and Lower Yosemite Falls.
+Depending on the flow of the falls, you can get wet; that said, summer days can also get scorching hot.
+Be sure your kids wear good walking shoes and dress according to the season.

 Rafting in Yosemite

-Rafting on the scenic Merced River is a fabulous way to spend a hot day, and one of the best ways to see the valley’s amazing scenery.
-Floating is easy; it doesn’t matter how old you are.
-Pack a picnic lunch and rent a raft at the Curry Village Recreation Center.
-You’ll get life jackets and paddles, but the river does most of the work.
+Rafting on the scenic Merced River is a great way to spend a hot day and one of the best ways to see the valley’s amazing scenery.
+Typically available in June and July (rafting is only offered at the Curry Village Recreation Center when conditions allow), paddling is relatively easy as the river does much of the work.
+Rafts hold up to four people.
+Life jackets must be worn at all times, and children must weigh 50 pounds.

-The peak of summer brings hundreds of thing to do in Yosemite.
-Along with the obvious perks Mother Nature holds for visitors, the National Park Service does a fabulous job of offering lots of what I like to call “extras.”
-Read the Yosemite guide online or pick up a copy when you arrive at the park.
-It lists everything happening in the park, and there’s a ton to choose from, like family scavenger hunts, ranger walks and photography classes, just to name a few.
-My family of four took Sharpie art classes after dinner two nights in a row, and learned about Yosemite’s Ahwahneechee Indians.
-And yes, both of my girls learned how to start a fire rubbing stick together.
+The peak of summer brings hundreds of things to do in Yosemite.
+Along with the obvious perks Mother Nature holds for visitors, the National Park Service offers a plethora of what I like to call “extras.”
+Read the Yosemite Guide — along with maps, a rundown on transportation and other services, it lays out what’s happening in the park.
+There’s often a ton to choose from, such as stargazing, ranger walks and photography classes, just to name a few.

 Biking in Yosemite